weiyuanyue/TypeAgent/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please use the project's GitHub Discussions area.
+For help and questionut using this project, please use the project's GitHub Discussions area.

 ## Microsoft Support Policy